 Published as a part of the series by VRI on the 'Great Disciples of the Buddha', this book aims to motivate old students to continue their practice seriously as well as to inspire new students to walk the same path as the exemplary practitioners of Vipassana meditation.

 Uttaranananda, an ardent devotee of the Buddha and his teachings, was married to one of the rich businessmen from Rajgriha, who was against the teachings of the Buddha.
-Uttaranananda, after herself getting established in Vipassana meditation changed her husband with compassionate love.
+Uttaranananda, after herself getting established in Vipassana changed outlook of her husband with compassionate love.

 This book is ideal for Vipassana meditators as well as non-meditators.